-Shareholders interested in communicating directly with the Board of Directors or any individual directors, including communication of concerns relating to accounting, internal accounting controls, audit matters, fraud, or unethical behaviors, may do so by writing to the directors at the following address:
+Shareholders interested in communicating directly with the Board of Directors or any individual directors, including communication of concerns relating to accounting, internal accounting controls, auditing matters, possible violations of securities or other laws, fraud, or unethical behaviors, may do so by writing to the directors at the following address:

-Name of Director or Directors c/o Secretary Federal Agricultural Mortgage Corporation 1999 K Street, N.W., 4th Floor Washington, DC 20006
+Name of Director or Directors c/o Secretary Federal Agricultural Mortgage Corporation 2100 Pennsylvania Avenue, NW, Suite 450N Washington, DC 20037

 All correspondence addressed to directors at Farmer Mac's corporate office is opened and screened for security purposes.
 The Secretary of Farmer Mac reviews such correspondence and provides the Board at each of its meetings with a summary of all substantive correspondence and a copy of any correspondence that, in the opinion of the Secretary, deals with the functions of the Board of Directors or the standing committees of the Board of Directors or that otherwise requires their attention.
 The Secretary will not forward the communication if it is primarily commercial in nature or if the Secretary determines that it relates to an improper or irrelevant topic.
-Correspondence relating to accounting, internal controls, or auditing matters is immediately brought to the attention of Farmer Mac's internal audit department and handled in accordance with procedures established by the Audit Committee with respect to such matters.
+Correspondence relating to concerns about accounting, internal accounting controls, auditing matters, possible violations of securities or other laws, fraud, or unethical behaviors is immediately brought to the attention of Farmer Mac's compliance department and handled in accordance with procedures established by the Audit Committee with respect to such matters.